microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpc-bulkresize.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Perform bulk resize for a set of [cloudPC](../resources/cloudpc.md) which passed BulkResizePreview (cloudPC: validateBulkResize).
-If some devices cannot be resized, then they will be marked as resize `failed`, while others will proceed to be `provisioned`.
+Perform a bulk resize action to resize a group of [cloudPCs](../resources/cloudpc.md) that have successfully passed the BulkResizePreview validation (cloudPC: validateBulkResize).
+If any devices cannot be resized, they will be labeled as "resize failed," while the remaining devices will be `provisioned` for the resize process.sss

 ## Permissions